Vietnam celebrates 80 years since declaring independence

 WASHINGTON (AP) - Ignoring the political chaos surrounding President Joe Biden's decision to end his reelection campaign, Secretary of State Antony Blinken will head to Asia this week on a long-planned eight-day trip aimed at shoring up ties with Indo-Pacific allies and partners but with the priority of assuring them that the United States remains committed to the region.

-Editorials from The Washington Post, New York Times, The Guardian and others
+Editorials from The Washington Post, The Wall Street Journal, The Guardian and others

 Excerpts from recent editorials in the United States and abroad: